-This study abroad program is intended for NIU students in undergraduate or graduate studies in the College of Health and Human Sciences.
-Students from other colleges are welcome to apply.
-This program fulfills the growing importance of student awareness of international health and is open to anyone with an interest in health careers.
-Students will have an opportunity to learn firsthand about the health care system in Belize and health issues related to this country.
+This program offered by the College of Health and Humans Sciences, is a global opportunity for students to experience firsthand the growing importance of international health and is open to anyone with an interest in this area.
+Students will have an opportunity to provide healthcare services and education to a local village as well as learn about the health care issues in Belize.

 The goals of this course include:

 Provide health services to a local village.

 Gain insight to the culture of Belize through host families

 Learn about natural healing and Herbal medicine used in Belize